themanyone/whisper_dictation/README.md

 # Whisper Dictation

-Star Trek computer control via voice.
-ChatGPT integration.
-Dictation.
+Dictation and personal assistant with ChatGPT integration.
 Web search.
 Fast keyboard emulation using [whisper-jax](https://github.com/sanchit-gandhi/whisper-jax) and threading. https://github.com/themanyone/whisper_dictation.git

-These experimental scripts are intended for working offline, on systems that have a powerful video card.
+These experimental scripts are intended for working offline, on systems that have a modern graphics card.
 For smaller, connected devices, you might want to look at whisper cloud solutions.

 ## Advantages and tradeoffs.